AmarMandavia/academic-cv/content/_index.md

           - HIV/STI
           - PTSD

         My primary program of research takes a critical approach to the measurement, classification, and identification of digital phenotypes for adverse health outcomes.

-        My secondary line of research is concentrated on the development of a clinical decision-making systems that capitalize on common factors across psychotherapeutic processes to aid in personalized psychotherapy treatment selection.
+        My secondary line of research is concentrated on the development of a clinical decision-making systems that aid in psychotherapy treatment implementation and selection.

         **Answering questions:**